UW Huskies took a week off from basketball, but they’re back Monday against South Dakota

 Let’s start with McDaniels.

-The Huskies are working with McDaniels to recognize a good shot and to become more efficient as a ballhandler.
+The Huskies are working with McDaniels to recognize a good shot and to become more efficient as a ball-handler.

 “He’s going through a whole learning curve,” Hopkins said.
 “But boy is he good.”